 While at the market, I stopped by The Zone 91.3 booth to enter a ballot for an Esquimalt Farmers’ Market prize pack.
 To my absolute delight I was a winner and was presented with a gift of a burlap market bag, dinner and chocolate.
 Dinner was compliments of Farms Gate Foods + Catering where they loaded me up with one of everything on the menu, Chocolate and truffles came from Uncouth Chocolate.
 All the food was pure delight to the taste buds.
 Be sure to give them a try if you see them at the market.

 Finally, though, I met two artisans that stood out for me.
 Mixed Metal Mimi has a wonderful story of how she sources her raw materials from which she makes beautiful, unique jewellery pieces.
 I’m in love with nearly everything at her booth!

 The other craftsperson is Melissa Labelle from wychbury ave.
 All of her work is special – natural, vegan and made by hand – but I have a passion for crochet and her work is beautiful.
 My favourite was the birthday banner.
 Who needs cheap plastic banners from the dollar store when such a great looking, reusable alternative exists.

-Am I ever glad I’ve made the commitment to get out and explore Victoria because finding gems like the Esquimalt Farmers’ Market and all the great people I met today is so worth it.
+Am I ever glad I’ve made the commitment to get out and explore Victoria because finding gems like the Esquimalt Farmers’ Market and all the great people I met are so worth it.